thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 .. role:: pycode(code)
    :language: python

-  |AppVeyorWin|_

 .. include:: builds.rst

 Introduction
 ------------

-**pycoalescence** is a python module for the spatially-explicit coalescence neutral simulator, described :ref:`here <Introduction_necsim>`. **pycoalescence** provides a pythonic interface for setting up, running and analysing spatially-explicit neutral simulations.
-It allows for a swift and clean creation management of simulations.
+**pycoalescence** is a Python module for the spatially-explicit coalescence neutral simulator, necsim, described :ref:`here <Introduction_necsim>`. **pycoalescence** provides a pythonic interface to the C++ simulator for swift simulation set-up, initiation and analysis.

 Features
 --------